Palm Beach Workers’ Compensation Lawyer

 Palm Beach Workers’ Compensation Lawyer Settlements

-Settlements can occur at any point during the claims process, but are usually discussed during mediation, where injured and at-fault parties attempt to reach an agreement.
-There is no hard-and-fast formula for deciding on an appropriate award for the injured workers’ settlement, but lost wages and medical costs are often taken into account, along with less measurable damages, known as “pain and suffering.”
-Usually, the workers’ compensation insurance provider will calculate a number and negotiations go from there.
+Settlements can occur at any point during the claims process, but are usually discussed during mediation, where injured and insurance company attempt to reach an agreement.
+There is no hard-and-fast formula for deciding on an appropriate award for the injured workers’ settlement, but lost wages and medical costs are often taken into account, along with the need for future care and wages, mileage, medications, transportation and attendant care to name a few.
+Usually, your attorney and the workers’ compensation insurance provider will calculate their own idea of case value and negotiations go from there.